FinityFly/clitris/README.md

 ## 🔍 About

 clitris is a professional-grade Tetris implementation for the terminal, featuring modern guideline Tetris and competitive gameplay mechanics.
-I was slightly irritated by the lack of high-quality yet minimal terminal tetris clones and decided to do something about it.
+I was slightly irritated by the lack of high-quality yet lightweight terminal tetris clones and decided to do something about it.
 Enjoy!

 ### ✨ Features